-Although spear fishing in the sanctuary is illegal, an exception was made for this event, since pole spears are the most effective means of capturing lionfish.
+Although spear fishing in the sanctuary is illegal, specific collection permits are issued by the sanctuary for this event, since pole spears are the most effective means of capturing lionfish.

 ZooKeepers were used to protect divers from lionfish spines and allow them to collect multiple fish each dive.

-Before the trip began, participants were trained how to protect both the reef and themselves when spearing lionfish.
+Before the trip begins, participants are trained how to protect both the reef and themselves when spearing lionfish.

 The funnel at one end of a ZooKeeper allows the diver to push a speared lionfish into the container then remove just the spear.
 (Image: FGBNMS/Drinnen)

-One ZooKeeper was assigned to each dive team.
-After each removal dive, the ZooKeepers were emptied into baskets for tallying.
+One ZooKeeper is assigned to each dive team.
+After each removal dive, the ZooKeepers are emptied into baskets for tallying.

 Captured lionfish were emptied into baskets for easier handling.
 (Images: FGBNMS/Drinnen)

-One by one, each lionfish was measured, bagged and tagged before heading to the freezer.
+One by one, each lionfish is measured, bagged and tagged before heading to the freezer.

-Each batch of lionfish was labeled to account for where and when the fish were captured and by which group.
+Each batch of lionfish is labeled to account for where and when the fish were captured and by which group.